mironism/avenra-website/README.md

-# Avenra Website
+# Ascenswiss Website

-A clean, minimalist website for Avenra, a Swiss-based boutique agency focused on building tailor-made AI products and solutions.
+A clean, minimalist website for Ascenswiss, a Swiss-based boutique agency focused on building tailor-made AI products and solutions.
 The design reflects Swiss precision, clarity, and intentional design principles combined with the modern power of AI technologies.

 ## Features